Fix: ‘Valid ATAPI Device cannot be found’ CD\DVD is not recognized

 Blu-Ray Driver shows “Valid ATAPI Device cannot be found” Fix

-1. Open the Run command by pressing the Win + R keys together.
+1. Open the Run dialog by pressing Win + R on your keyboard.

 Opening the Control Panel